Whether you're in great shape or just skinny-fat, training for simultaneous fat loss and muscle gain will help you get you even closer to your goals.

 Rule four: Have a weekly cheat day, as long as you’re following your diet.
 Since you’re de-prioritizing fitness for a while, you can go ahead and enjoy a weekly cheat day without worrying about whether it’s exactly ideal for you given your goals and current body fat percentage.
 However, you do still have to not be overeating the other six days of the week- otherwise, you’ll just get fat.

-Recomping is a great way to gradually gain muscle and lose fat, while avoiding yo-yo dieting.
-If you have the patience and the ability to hit some fairly precise macro targets, and have had trouble with bulk/cut cycles in the past, recomping is going to be your best option to help you achieve your goals.
+Recomping is a great way to gradually gain lean muscle and lose fat, while avoiding yo-yo dieting.
+If you have the patience and the ability to hit some fairly precise macro targets, and have had trouble with bulk/cut cycles in the past, training for body recomposition is going to be your best option to help you achieve your goals.

-If you’re looking for an all-encompassing workout program centered around the concept of body recomp, then check out The Super Hero Workout, which is available right now an over 50% discount.
+If you’re looking for an all-encompassing workout program centered around the concept of body recomp, then check out The Super Hero Workout training program, which is available right now an over 50% discount.